myshares/myshares/README.txt

 nxl_db, except that it will take some extra time to download the blockchain from scratch.

-The default MyShare client does not store any wallet-type file on disk.
+The default MyShares client does not store any wallet-type file on disk.
 Unlike bitcoin, your password is the only thing you need to get access to your account, and is the only piece of data you need to backup or remember.
 This also means that anybody can get access to your account with only you password - so make